Former U.S. Homeland Security official says he wrote anonymous op-ed on Trump | Politics

 A former U.S. Department of Homeland Security official on Wednesday revealed he was the author of an anonymous 2018 New York Times op-ed and later book that excoriated President Donald Trump, stepping forward to urge Americans to vote against Trump.

 "With that in mind, he doesn’t deserve a second term in office, and we don’t deserve to live through it."
-Trump responded later on Wednesday, saying in a tweet that CNN, where Taylor is a contributor, "should fire, shame and punish everybody associated with the FRAUD on the American people."
+Trump responded on Wednesday evening, saying, "Anonymous was a nobody, a disgruntled employee who was quickly removed from his job a long time ago."

 Taylor, who described himself as part of the "resistance" within the Trump administration in the anonymous editorial, has also publicly criticized Trump.
 The op-ed and book that followed it, called "A Warning," caused brief flurries of attention, although they were overshadowed by a series of books written by well-known former Trump associates, both pro and con, who identified themselves as the authors of their work.
 Many had suspected Taylor was the anonymous author for months.